Ruthiejayjay/hng-second-task/README.md

 ---
 <strong>Starting server:</strong>

-Open new terminal in project and run the following
+Open a new terminal in the project and run the following
 ```
 cd hng-second-task